apigee/apijam/Labs/Appendix/API Development - Hosted Functions/Lab 2 - Developing Offline/README.md

 # Summary

 That completes this hands-on lesson.
-In this simple lab you learned how to do hosted functions development on your local machine and then you leanred that you could take that same script and move it directly to your running proxy.
+In this simple lab you learned how to do hosted targets development on your local machine and then you leanred that you could take that same script and move it directly to your running proxy.

 # References